 Frequently Asked Questions

-I tend to take a lot of flack for some of the things I write, but I’ve found that most people don’t read the articles and immediately jump to comment after only reading the headline.
+I tend to take a lot of flak for some of the things I write, but I’ve found that most people don’t read the articles and immediately jump to comment after only reading the headline.
 This has resulted in a myriad of accusations and more that I’m hoping to kill with this FAQ.

 No. Please read the article before you jump out and tell me I’m wrong about something.
 In almost every case, I’ve already addressed your concern in my article, so all you need to do is read it.

 Sure!
 I love to engage with my readers, so please let me know your thoughts.
 If you find anything that’s incorrect, please let me know so I can issue a correction.
-Sadly, this occasionally happens in this industry and I don’t want anything incorrect to remain out there.
+Sadly, this occasionally happens in this industry, and I don’t want anything incorrect to remain out there.

 I don’t own the vast majority of articles I’ve written.
 As a freelancer, the site that publishes them owns the text, so while I can link to each article, I cannot include the article copy.
 Doing so could potentially take eyeballs and clicks away from the sites that employ freelance writers, and I don’t want to do that.
 Also, because I don’t own the text, I’m not legally allowed to include it.
-I’ve had a few nasty comments complaining that the text isn’t included, but there’s always a link to the article, so please follow that and you’ll be able to read what I’ve written.
+I’ve had a few nasty comments complaining that the text isn’t included, but there’s always a link to the article, so please follow that, and you’ll be able to read what I’ve written.

 Yes, please let me know if a link is dead.
 I’ve written for sites that are now defunct, and most of these links are likely dead.
 If you bring them to my attention, I may be able to find a copy in the Wayback Machine or another Internet archive.
 Telling me helps get this taken care of, and since I’ve written thousands of articles, I don’t have the time to go through and verify my links.